cy6erskunk/svg-crowbar/README.md

   - **`'internal'`**

     Adds an internal block of styles containing only explicitly declared style rules (from `document.styleSheets`).
-This can drastically reduce file-sizes and build time in exported SVGs, but could be less accurate if the styles are not consistent cross-browser, as it does not include styles from the browser's user agent stylesheet.
+This can drastically reduce file-sizes and build time in exported SVGs, but could be less accurate as it does not include styles from the browser's user agent stylesheet, or from cross-origin stylesheets (e.g. external webfonts).

   - **`'none'`**